 I believe in peace through strength.
 Our military combat capability has been reduced by two-thirds since I gave my first oath back in 1985, but we maintain worldwide commitments, which is stretching us to the breaking point.
 We need to retool our military with the latest technology, reduce the massive headquarters’ staffs, and reform our acquisition processes.

 More on Armed Services

-WASHINGTON, D.C. - Congressman Don Bacon (NE-02) is now accepting applications for nomination to one of the United States military academies: U.S. Military Academy at West Point, NY; U.S. Naval Academy at Annapolis, MD; U.S. Air Force Academy (USAFA) at Colorado Springs, CO; and U.S. Merchant Marine Academy at Kings Point, NY.
-The U.S. Coast Guard Academy at New London, CT does not require a congressional nomination.
+OMAHA, NE – Congressman Don Bacon (NE-02) today announced his 14 nominations to the United States military service academies: U.S. Military Academy at West Point, NY; U.S. Naval Academy at Annapolis, MD; U.S. Air Force Academy (USAFA) at Colorado Springs, CO; and U.S. Merchant Marine Academy at Kings Point, NY.
+Congressional members nominate individuals and the final determination for appointment is made by the academies themselves.

-WASHINGTON, D.C. – Congressman Don Bacon (NE-02) issued the following statement today following the passage of H.R.
-2052, the Protecting the Rights of Individuals Against Technological Exploitation, or PRIVATE Act:
+WASHINGTON, D.C. - Today Congressman Don Bacon (NE-02) issued the following statement after the House voted on legislation to fund the government: